DesignInc Aboriginal and Torres Straight Islander Architecture Scholarship

 The DesignInc Directors were motivated to work with WSU as a leader in diversity and social inclusion, demonstrated by its commitment to high school, university support and outreach programs addressing Aboriginal and Torres Strait Islander opportunity.Tara Keast, Human Resources Manager, DesignInc Sydney

-The scholarship, valued at $150,000 ($30,000 per year for five years), will be offered to an Aboriginal or Torres Strait Islander student enrolled in architecture at UWS.
-It will fund their graduate and post-graduate studies, living expenses, and DesignInc will provide work experience and mentorship to assist them into the workforce.
+The scholarship, valued at $150,000 ($30,000 per year for five years), supports an Aboriginal or Torres Strait Islander student enrolled in architecture at UWS.
+It funds their graduate and post-graduate studies, living expenses, and DesignInc will provide work experience and mentorship to assist them into the workforce.
 The student will receive a paid internship during their studies; and a guaranteed full-time permanent job following graduation.